 2. High-quality Tagged Products

 Several retailers use crowdsourcing platforms to tag their products manually on catalogs.
 Unfortunately, many retail teams work in silos without getting a unified view of the ‘correct’ product information.
-Even when knowledge is adequate, just the fatigue of tagging each individual product can lead to products labeled poorly with incorrect, irrelevant, or even missing information.
+Even when knowledge is adequate, just the fatigue of tagging each individual product can lead to products labelled poorly with incorrect, irrelevant, or even missing information.
 Asking a person to judge whether a particular dress’ color is closer to purple, violet, or blue may is subjective to their perception of the shade.
 Tagging algorithms, however, would have specific rules for each shade of the color.

 This ambiguity is solved with image recognition based auto-tagging.
-Computer Vision based tagging can “automatically” detect objects, colors, patterns and other detailed product attributes and tag categories, subcategories, visual from any given image accurately.
+Computer Vision-based tagging can “automatically” detect objects, colors, patterns and other detailed product attributes and tag categories, subcategories, visual from any given image accurately.
 On top of that, Natural Language Processing capabilities have evolved to allow text extraction from any other media content or messages you or your team may have created for each product.
 With a combination of Image Recognition and NLP, watch the quality of tagging and as a result, all the benefits help your business exponentially.

 3. Rich And Consistent Metadata

 When browsing on a website, product catalogs are the first touchpoint for customers.
-Product descriptions that accurately labeled, properly categorized and provide ample details of its visual attributes are the definition of rich metadata.
+Product descriptions that accurately labelled, properly categorized and provide ample details of its visual attributes are the definition of rich metadata.
 For instance, the color yellow should always be spelled as “Yellow” and not “YLW” or “YELOW” for all yellow products across selling channels.
 More importantly, all apparel in the catalog should have defined categories like tops, dresses, skirts, trousers, pants, etc. Products must have the ability to be found again via browsing or searching.
-The advantage of adding rich metadata like a pattern, neckline, style, sleeve-length, style or occasion highlights all possible visual features and makes search results more accurate for customers, thus helping them narrow down their search to their specific preferences and increasing chances of conversions.
-A rich product catalog with high-quality metadata helps retailers build smooth fashiona omnichannel experiences for their brands.
+The advantage of adding rich metadata like a pattern, neckline, style, sleeve length, style or occasion highlights all possible visual features and makes search results more accurate for customers, thus helping them narrow down their search to their specific preferences and increasing chances of conversions.
+A rich product catalog with high-quality metadata helps retailers build smooth fashion omnichannel experiences for their brands.